medikoo/code-file-nav/README.md

   - Allows you to select a file or folder to delete
 - `> Change drive`
   - Uses the [`drivelist`][drivelist-github] node module to list available drives to switch to
+- `> Open this folder`
+  - Attempts to open the current folder in VS Code giving you the option to reuse the current instance or start a new one
 - `> Bookmarks`
   - Displays a list of bookmarked folders from the extension configuration based on the OS returned from `os.platform()`